njcamp-lab/MM_spectra/README.md

 ## Follow-up samples

-Follow-up samples from CoMMpass that were corrected together with the baseline samples had their spectra variables calculated, analyzed, and visualized (Figure 5): `followup_spectra_OS.Rmd`.
+Follow-up samples from CoMMpass that were corrected together with the baseline samples had their spectra variables calculated, analyzed, and visualized (Figure 5): `followup_spectra_OS.html`.

 `CoMMpass_follow-up_samples_processing_20210602.nb.html` contains additional information about the follow-up samples and the standard deviations used to scale them.
+The standard deviation values themselves are in `./SpectraData/commpass_baseline_spectra_sds_20210602.csv`

+The scaled spectra variables for the follow-up samples are in `./SpectraData/Spectra_Variables_CoMMpass_Followup_Samples.csv`